Adlai-1/Food-Delivery-API/README.md

 }

 NB: All the above end points are POST methods and require the _User_ token access before for a successful request can be made.

+# How to Run the API locally

+Requirements.

+1.Make sure you have Nodejs installed on yor local machine.
+2.Also make sure you have MongoDB installed.

+# Step 1
+clone this repo using the command -> git clone https://github.com/Adlai-1/Food-Delivery-API

+# Step 2
+In your terminal, cd into the directory and run npm install to download the necessary dependencies.

+# Step 3
+This API uses enviroment variables for some configurations which you have to setup.
+Simply, all you need to do is rename the file ".env.example" to ".env".
+Do not change its position in the directory.

+# Step 4
+Start your MongoDB server.
+You can go to https://www.tutorialkart.com/mongodb/start-mongodb-server/#gsc.tab=0 for a detailed process on what to do.

+# Step 5
+Run the API server using the command npm start.

+# Step 6
+You can test the API using tools like cURL or Postman.
+Preferably Postman, simply because that was used to test this API.

+# Extra Info
+To know how to test this API using Postman, go to https://www.guru99.com/postman-tutorial.html for a instructions.

+Also the authorization type to choose on Postman is Bearer Token.
+Once selected, a text box is provided where you paste an access token (i.e either User or Admin) before running the API.
+Note, you only do that for endpoints that need an access token.